What is this subject about?

 Creative industries are one of the biggest employers in the UK.
-The UK fashion industry is the largest employer of all creative industries and the UK is renowned for having the best fashion colleges in the world (report produced by BFI.)
+The UK fashion industry is the largest employer of all creative industries and the UK is renowned for having the best fashion colleges in the world (British Fashion Council 2019).
 Fashion and Textiles is taught as a highly creative subject whilst developing awareness and skills in professional practice.

 What will I study in the first year?

-In the first year you develop design and technical skills, sketching and recording ideas, developing design ideas through exploring and experimenting with both materials and processes.
-You will explore how fabric and textiles can be used in both a decorative or functional way, producing your own individual designs.
+In the first year you develop design and technical skills, sketching and recording ideas, developing design ideas through exploring both materials and processes.
+You will discover how fabric and textiles can be used in both a decorative or functional way, producing your own individual designs.

 Working in a sketchbook from first and second hand observation, you will develop your drawing and mark-making skills.
 You will learn a variety of techniques that can be used to produce a fashion textile including screen printing.